metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `exclude_tags` (Map of List of String) ExcludeTags is a map from tag name string to tag values string list.Each value present in keys will have relevant tag value replaced with '_tag_excluded_'Each value in values list will white-list tag values to be reported as usual.
+- `exclude_tags` (Map of List of String) ExcludeTags is a map from tag name string to tag values string list.
+Each value present in keys will have relevant tag value replaced with '_tag_excluded_' Each value in values list will white-list tag values to be reported as usual.
-- `per_unit_histogram_boundaries` (Map of List of String) PerUnitHistogramBoundaries defines the default histogram bucket boundaries.Configuration of histogram boundaries for given metric unit.Supported values:- 'dimensionless'- 'milliseconds'- 'bytes'
+- `per_unit_histogram_boundaries` (Map of List of String) PerUnitHistogramBoundaries defines the default histogram bucket boundaries.
+Configuration of histogram boundaries for given metric unit.
+Supported values: - 'dimensionless' - 'milliseconds' - 'bytes'
 - `prefix` (String) Prefix sets the prefix to all outgoing metrics
 - `prometheus` (Attributes) Prometheus reporter configuration. (see [below for nested schema](#nestedatt--spec--metrics--prometheus))